sundarchandru/tech_test_maverick/README.md

 Choose the
 AnagramFinderApplication ->Modify Run Configurations-> go to program Arguments -> Give your exact example2.txt file location

-Example for me the path is "C:\Users\workspace\MAVERICK\commercial-trading-java-techtest-master\src\main\resources\examples2.txt"
+Example for me the path is [it may differ for each] "C:\Users\workspace\MAVERICK\commercial-trading-java-techtest-master\src\main\resources\examples2.txt"

-Step 1 :
+where example2.txt is the text file that we want to search for anagrams Step 1 :

 After you set the program arguments please run the "AnagramFinderApplication" and it